 At the beach, you can rent body boards or enjoy water craft activities.
 Our advice is to make advance reservations for beach chairs, umbrellas, cabanas and kayaks.
 Some other child-friendly hotels in Vero Beach may offer pool toys, floats and games such as inflatable bowling and cornhole.

 Do you have any favorite top things to do in Vero Beach with kids?
 Please share them in the comments section below.
-Did you know that Undercover Tourist is hopping into family-friendly cities and beach vacations, including Vero Beach, Hilton Head and Miami?
+Did you know that Undercover Tourist is hopping into family-friendly cities and beach destinations, including Disney's Vero Beach?
 Be sure to check out our discount tickets, hotels and rental car reservations.
 And keep hopping back because we are adding more products weekly!